thaisantero/thaisantero.github.io/_posts/2022-08-09-each-vs-map-in-ruby.markdown

 date:   2022-08-09 16:20:41 -0300
 categories: coding ruby
 ---
-When I was begginig to study Ruby it was a little confusing for me to distinct 'each' and 'map'.
+When I was beginning to study Ruby it was a little confusing for me to distinct 'each' and 'map'.
 I even read articles about it more than one time.
 When I used them in diferente situations I could understand better, and I'd hope I can explain to someone that is confused like I was.